About Guides What I Use

 Build a Personal Email Assistant

-This is where connectors, skills, and scheduled tasks all come together.
-You connect your email and calendar, write one prompt, schedule it, and every morning you wake up to a briefing.
+This is where everything comes together.
+You connect your email and calendar, write one prompt, schedule it, and every morning you wake up to a briefing of what needs your attention.

 Step 1: Connect Gmail and Google Calendar.

-Step 2: Set granular permissions.
+Step 2: Set permissions carefully.
 For Gmail, set read-only tools (search emails, get email content) to Always Allow.
 Set "Create Gmail draft" to Needs Approval so it asks before sending anything.
 For Calendar, set read-only tools to Always Allow and create/edit/delete to Needs Approval.

 Step 3: Write your daily brief prompt.